-Oil recovery from oil wet carbonate rock is a big challenge in oil industry.
-In the present study, the influence of natural surfactant Hawthorn leaves extract (HLE) on oil recovery from carbonate rock is investigated.
-Two chemical surfactants include Sodium dodecyl sulfate (SDS) and Dodecyl tri methyl ammonium bromide (DTAB) were used for validation and comparison oil recovery with new natural surfactant HLE.
-Wettability alteration test using contact angle method, interfacial test (IFT) using pendant drop and core flooding were employed to investigate the behavior of the surfactants on oil recovery.
-Experimental results show the Critical Micellar Consentration (CMC) point of different concentrations of HLE, SDS and DTAB solution occurred at 3.25, 3 and 4.06 wt. %, respectively.
-The natural surfactant HLE was more effective than other chemical surfactant (SDS and DTAB) at CMC point in wettability alteration.
-As observed the contact angle of carbonate pellet and the HLE at CMC point was 86 degrees and this angle for SDS and DTAB were 112 and 92 degrees, respectively.
-Core flooding results show that oil recovery factor was improved from 37% with water flooding to 47.6 with SDS; 56.2% with DTAB and 54.7% with HLE.
-The results prove that; this new natural surfactant (HLE) can be used as a novel surfactant for chemical enhanced oil recovery process in carbonate oil reservoirs.
-HLE has beneficial effects in oil recovery because of its environment friendly compare to SDS and DTAB.
+Oil recovery from oil-wet carbonate rock is a significant challenge in the oil industry.
+The present study investigates the influence of the natural surfactant Hawthorn leaves extract (HLE) on oil recovery from carbonate rock.
+Two chemical surfactants, sodium dodecyl sulfate (SDS) and dodecyl tri methyl ammonium bromide (DTAB), were used to validate and compare oil recovery with the new natural surfactant HLE.
+A wettability alteration test using the contact angle method, an interfacial test (IFT) using pendant drop, and core flooding were employed to investigate the behavior of the surfactants on oil recovery.
+The experimental results show that the critical micellar concentration (CMC) point of different concentrations of HLE, SDS, and DTAB solution occurs at 3.25, 3.00, and 4.06 wt %, respectively.
+In wettability alteration, the natural surfactant HLE is more effective than other chemical surfactants (SDS and DTAB) at the CMC point.
+As observed, the contact angle of the carbonate pellet and the HLE at the CMC point is 86°, and this angle for SDS and DTAB is 112° and 92°, respectively.
+The core flooding results show that the oil recovery factor improves from 37% with water flooding to 47.6% with SDS, 56.2% with DTAB, and 54.7% with HLE.
+The results prove that this new natural surfactant (HLE) can be used as a novel surfactant for the chemically enhanced oil recovery process in carbonate oil reservoirs.
+HLE has beneficial effects in oil recovery because of its environment friendly compared to SDS and DTAB.